Mechanical Model for a Full Fusion Tokamak Enabled by Supercomputing: Finite element model for a full tokamak device

-Figure \ref{fig:neutronics_model} shows a schematic view of the original model used for neutron transport analysis.
-This model already included the vacuum vessel, the vessel endplates, the casings for the poloidal field (PF) coil magnets, the inboard shielding for the vessel, the conical divertor panels and the divertor panels themselves.
+Figure \ref{fig:neutronics_model} compares a sectioned view of the original model used for neutron transport analysis with a sectioned view of the final model.
+The original model already included the vacuum vessel, the vessel endplates, the casings for the poloidal field (PF) coil magnets, the inboard shielding for the vessel and the divertor panels.
 The first new components included in the model developed here were those necessary for supporting the MAST-U divertor nose tiles.
 Each nose tile is attached to a mount.
 All of the mounts are attached to two metal rings, which themselves are supported by radial arms.
 Figure \ref{fig:MastUParts} shows the CAD models of these parts.
 The radial arms not only provide support to the gas baffle rings, but also support the P6 magnet support brackets \footnote{Here and below, the notations refer to the UKAEA Technical Document Management System (TDMS)}.
 Each radial arm is mounted to the inner wall of the vacuum vessel, which is supported by four legs attached to the cylindrical vacuum vessel by means of flexible load-bearing brackets.
 The gas baffle provides support for the legs of the radial arms as well as a mounting point for the gas baffle panels, which constitute a large section of the first wall shielding.
 Another section of the first wall requiring mechanical support were the conical shielding panels.
 In the real MAST-U tokamak, these panels are supported by steel panels which are mounted to two internal support rings.
 The modelled version of these components can be seen in Figure \ref{fig:MastUParts}.

-There are also many new components implemented in to the model that do not provide mechanical support to other components but are essential for the plasma operation of the tokamak.
-One such set of components are the toroidal field magnets that surround the vessel, as seen in Figure \ref{fig:MastUParts}.
-The amount of copper in these coils contribute significantly towards the total mass of the device, and the copper magnets are therefore necessary to implement and include in the mechanical analysis.
-Many of the poloidal field magnets absent from the initial model have also been added.
-These include the D2, D3, D5, D6, D7, DP, P1, PX and PC coils, as well as their respective installation and supporting brackets.